AriFordsham/GHCWiki/type-functions-solving.md

 </td></tr></table>

 >
 > NB: No normalisation required.
 Afterwards, SubstVarVar or SubstVarFam may apply to `co1` and all rules, except SubstVarVar, may apply to `co2'`.
-However, SubstVarFam cannot again apply to `co1` and `co2'`, as `t` cannot contain `x` -- cf. the definition of normal equalities..
+However, SubstVarFam cannot again apply to `co1` and `co2'`, as `t` cannot contain `x` -- cf. the definition of normal equalities.

+NB: In the three substitution rules, it is never necessary to try using `co1` with any of the equalities derived from `co2'`.
+Hence, after having considered one equality as `co1` with every other equality, we can immediately put `co1` into the list of residual equalities.

 ### Rule application: specification